mgroov/CS579-ReverseEngineering/Week1.md

 #### Executive Summary (Most important takeaways for this malware)

-This lab consisted of a single executable that seems to connect to a potentially malicous website and download information and create a file.
+This lab consisted of a singlur executable that was packed in the upx format.
+Once unpacked it does multiple things.

+1) Creates threads and reads and messes with files
+2) Opens a service control manager
+3) opens a url to http://www.malwareanalysisbook.com via Internet Explorer

+This is dangerous because it will launch again every time you restart your computer via the scmanager.

 #### Indicators of Compromise (What to look for to see if you are infected)